ARC Raiders’ New Anti-Cheat Process Has Led to “Tens of Thousands” of Players Getting Banned

 arc raiders

 In light of its recent three-strike banning policy in ARC Raiders, Embark Studios has been emphatic about taking a harder stance against cheaters in the extraction shooters.
-In an interview with IGN, CEO Patrick Söderlund doubled down on this, noting that the developers have been “pretty aggressive on this.”
+In an interview with IGN, CEO Patrick Söderlund doubled down on this, noting that the developers have been “pretty aggressive.”

-Söderlund went on to talk about how cheaters tend to react quite quickly when anti-cheat measures are introduced.
-Because of this, the studio has to be proactive in introducing new processes.
-This ultimately led to the three-strike banning system.
+Söderlund went on to discuss how cheaters tend to react quickly when anti-cheat measures are introduced, and the studio has to be proactive in introducing new processes.
+It ultimately led to the three-strikes system.

 The response to the new anti-cheat process has been working quite well for Embark Studios, with Söderlund citing the fact that the developers have been seeing “an influx” of players trying to get in touch about appealing their bans.
 So far, tens of thousands of players have been banned from the game.